watem-sedem/watem-sedem/docs/tutorial.rst

 As a first exercise in the tutorial we will make a basic model run with the WaTEM-SEDEM module of CN-WS.
 The basic model run includes only mandatory files and input.
-This run does not use advanced modeloptions.
+This run does not use advanced :ref:`model options <usage>`.
+All keywords used in an ini-file are explained in the :ref:`reference <usage>`.

 .. literalinclude:: tutorials/tutorial_1.ini
     :language: ini